-- On the design canvas, hover over the area between the Database Query activity and the FTP Write activity until a new component block appears.
+On the design canvas, hover over the area between the Database Query activity and the FTP Write activity until a component drop zone appears.

-- Click the block and select New Transformation.
+Click the drop zone and select New Transformation.
 A new transformation will open for you to configure: